 Accutane: A History of Adverse Reactions

-Accutane is linked to serious birth defects after women took it while pregnant.
-Accutane also is connected with side effects of depression, suicidal thoughts and irritable bowel syndrome (IBD), including Crohn’s disease.
+Accutane is linked to serious birth defects when taken by pregnant women.
+Accutane also is connected with side effects of depression, suicidal thoughts and bowel diseases including Crohn’s.

 A 2007 study in the British Journal of Clinical Pharmacology examined women who became pregnant while taking isotretinoin.
 The study found among 90 pregnant women taking Accutane, only nine had a live birth.
 Three experienced spontaneous abortion, two had trauma during delivery resulting in the newborn’s death and 76 had elective abortions.

 A 2001 article in the New England Journal of Medicine linked Accutane to depression.
 A U.S. Food and Drug Administration (FDA) study examined 110 people who took Accutane and were hospitalized for depression or attempted suicide.
 Their ages ranged from 12 to 47.